SuyashLakhotia/TechInterview/1 - Data Structures.md

 ### Important Points

-- Designed to optimize insertion and deletion.
+- Designed to optimize insertion and deletion during iteration.
 Slow at indexing and searching.
 - **Singly Linked Lists** have nodes that reference the next node.
 - **Doubly Linked Lists** have nodes that also reference the previous node.
 - **Circularly Linked Lists** are linked lists whose *tail* references the *head*.